PierreAugerObservatory/CRSourceFitter/README.md

 </p>

 # CRSourceFitter
 A C++ software tool for fitting an astrophysical cosmic ray source model to combined spectrum and composition data.
-It was developed within the Pierre Auger Observatory project and used
+It was developed within the Pierre Auger Observatory project and used in the Auger composition-spectrum interpretation paper.
 It is distributed for research use only under the GNU General Public License v3.0.

 ## **Credits**